FlavScents AInsights Entry for (E,E)-2,6-Nonadienal (CAS: 17587-33-6)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, (E,E)-2,6-Nonadienal is considered safe at typical use levels, with no specific ADI established but covered under the GRAS status.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be in place to prevent overexposure during handling.
+For oral exposure, (E,E)-2,6-Nonadienal is considered safe within established use levels, with an acceptable daily intake (ADI) not specifically defined but supported by GRAS status.
+Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid irritation or sensitization.
+Inhalation exposure is typically low risk due to its volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature